bluerelay/windyquery/README.md

 user = User(email='test@example.com', password='password')
 user = await user.save()

-# create a new record if "Tom Smith " is not found
+# create a new record if "Tom Smith" is not found
 user = await User.where('first_name', 'Tom').where('last_name', 'Smith').first_or_new()

 # update existing record